-Method 1: Move Data from HubSpot to Snowflake using Custom Code
+Method 1: Manual Method to move Data from HubSpot to Snowflake using HubSpot RESTful APIs

 A broad range of data exists on HubSpot, which can be viewed through the HubSpot REST API, accessible via Postman, CURL, or various HTTP clients.
-Using REST API calls, one can discover everything from contact lists to email subscription events, and more; each of these calls uses an authentication parameter, either an API Key or an OAuth Access Token, depending on the degree of rigor required for authentication and integration.
-In any case, the HubSpot API outputs JSON data, which works well with Snowflake, since the latter platform is able to incorporate JSON data without the need to create a corresponding schema, as we discuss in the next step.
+Using REST API calls, one can discover everything from contact lists to email subscription events and more; each of these calls uses an authentication parameter, either an API Key or an OAuth Access Token, depending on the degree of rigor required for authentication and integration.
+In any case, the HubSpot API outputs JSON data, which works well with Snowflake since the latter platform can incorporate JSON data without creating a corresponding schema, as discussed in the next step.

-Snowflake is able to integrate a number of data types without first defining a schema, such as XML, Parquet, or as is the case with HubSpot, JSON data.
+Snowflake can integrate several data types without defining a schema, such as XML, Parquet, or, as is the case with HubSpot, JSON data.
 JSON data maps readily to the spreadsheet format of Snowflake, which describes web traffic events on an ordered table of rows and columns.
 Each of these columns corresponds directly to a HubSpot API endpoint response, but once again, where other data types must be systematically defined into a particular schema for a successful conversion, the JSON data used by HubSpot’s API has no such limitations.

 Loading data from HubSpot to Snowflake is accomplished through one of four basic methods:

-- COPY INTO – Most often, COPY INTO is the command used to load data into Snowflake, either from a local file system or from Amazon S3 buckets.
-In either case, this command is invoked on a Snowflake instance in order to move a copy of the data from HubSpot to a data warehouse.
+- COPY INTO: Most often, COPY INTO is the command used to load data into Snowflake, either from a local file system or from Amazon S3 buckets.
+In either case, this command is invoked on a Snowflake instance to move a copy of the data from HubSpot to a data warehouse.

-- PUT – Alternatively, if a PUT command is invoked, data is placed in a staging area, where it can then be copied to a Snowflake data warehouse.
+- PUT: Alternatively, if a PUT command is invoked, data is placed in a staging area, which can then be copied to a Snowflake data warehouse.

-- Direct Upload – In some cases, users might choose to directly transmit data from HubSpot to an Amazon S3 bucket, where Snowflake can then access the data.
+- Direct Upload: In some cases, users might directly transmit data from HubSpot to an Amazon S3 bucket, where Snowflake can access the data.

-Regardless of the particular method implemented, it is important to remember that, unlike other technologies, Snowflake does not use separable data schema, but instead, bundles the data schema with the copy query for a more streamlined data loading user experience.
+Regardless of the method implemented, it is essential to remember that, unlike other technologies, Snowflake does not use separable data schema but instead bundles the data schema with the COPY query for a more streamlined data-loading user experience.

-In order to ensure that data is as accurate as possible, users must practice a constant and consistent data maintenance schedule.
-Every update to HubSpot can potentially invalidate pre-existing data fields, making it essential for the end-user to create UPDATE statements in the Snowflake database on a regular basis.
-Failure to maintain such a schedule can result in flawed, inaccurate, and outright corrupted data, which inevitably leads to much frustration and time lost on the part of the developer.
+To ensure that data is as accurate as possible, users must practice a constant and consistent data maintenance schedule.
+Every update to HubSpot can potentially invalidate pre-existing data fields, making it essential for the end-user to create UPDATE statements in the Snowflake database regularly.
+Failure to maintain such a schedule can result in flawed, inaccurate, and outright corrupted data, inevitably leading to much frustration and time lost on the developer’s part.

 Of course, maintaining a rigorous system of manual updates can be an equally frustrating and time-consuming task.
-This brings us to Hevo: a software package that eliminates a great deal of the busywork involved in web traffic analytics.
+This brings us to Hevo: a software package that eliminates much of the busy work involved in web traffic analytics.

 Users who are considering using a manual data transferral method, rather than a completely automated platform such as Hevo, face significant drawbacks:

-- Effort-Intensive: All of the steps involved in moving data from HubSpot to Snowflake require a great deal of effort on the part of the end-user.
+- Effort-Intensive: All of the steps involved in moving data from HubSpot to Snowflake require much effort from the end user.

 - Inability to Automate Changes: Any change created in HubSpot requires the user to make a corresponding change in the Snowflake data warehouse.

-- Lack of Replication: Developers who desire a “one and done” approach to data transfer must look elsewhere, as every time data is moved, each of the steps involved in this article must be repeated once again.
+- Lack of Replication: Developers who desire a “one and done” approach to data transfer must look elsewhere.
+Every time data is moved, each step involved in this article must be repeated.